edthorman/mirantis/examples/terraform/vmware/README.md

 ## Steps

-1. Create terraform.tfvars file with needed details.
+1. Create a terraform.tfvars file with the necessary details.
 You can use the provided terraform.tfvars.example as a baseline.
 2. `terraform init`
 3. `terraform apply`
 4. `terraform output -json | yq r --prettyPrint - ucp_cluster.value > cluster.yaml `
 5. `launchpad apply`
 6. Profit! :)